 Are the effects of smoking on impotence temporary or permanent?
 How long can it take to pass?

 If men cease smoking then the condition can improve along with their overall vascular health.
 The rate in which they may see this improvement will vary, based on the individual, age, the severity of your erectile dysfunction prior to quitting smoking, and other major health problems will affect this.

 Can other factors cause erectile dysfunction in young males?

 Other factors that can cause erectile dysfunction include medical conditions such as high blood pressure and diabetes, as well as psychological disorders such as depression and anxiety.
 Obesity, excessive alcohol consumption and usage of illegal drugs can also increase the risk.
 The best way to prevent erectile dysfunction is to reduce your chances sooner rather than later.
 Altering your lifestyle, fitness and diet in a healthy way will lower these chances.
 It would be good to keep in mind that these factors can also increase the risk and the possibility of this developing into erectile dysfunction later in life.

 Men who cycle for more than three hours per week can be advised to stop cycling for a small period of time to improve erectile dysfunction.
 It is recommended to ensure you cycle in the correct position with a properly fitted seat.

-Getting advice and help
+Getting advice and help for erectile dysfunction

 For some men, erectile dysfunction can be an awkward subject to talk about in general, whether that’s with a partner or a doctor.
 However, the sooner you acknowledge the issue and speak to someone, the sooner you’ll be able to find a solution or treatment best for you.
 As well as this, erectile dysfunction can be a sign of other developing health issues, so it’s important that if you persistently struggle with getting and maintaining an erection that you go to your GP.
 They will be able to investigate what the cause is and offer you a confirmed diagnosis as well as any advice.